Azzla/TopDownShooter/README.md

 Shoot: Mouse

 Shop Info:
-"K" to open the shop.
-"Z" to purchase attack, "X" to purchase speed, "C" to purchase fire rate, "B" to purchase health.
+"L_Shift" to open the shop.
+"Z" to purchase attack, "X" to purchase speed, "C" to purchase fire rate, "V" to purchase magnet.

+"B" to purchase +25% health.